 © Polina Tankilevitch

 The sugar contained in honey consists mainly of the simple sugars fructose and glucose.

 Carbohydrates can be roughly divided into two categories: “simple” and “complex” carbohydrates.
 “Simple carbohydrates consist of one or two sugar molecules and quickly enter the bloodstream,” says Willemsen.
 Examples include table sugar, fruit sugar (fructose), grape sugar (glucose), milk sugar, and honey.
-These carbohydrates often lead to a quick rise in blood sugar levels, followed by a rapid decline, which can lead to energy slumps and cravings.
+These carbohydrates often lead to a rapid rise in blood sugar levels, followed by a quick drop, which can lead to energy lows and cravings.

-Complex carbohydrates, on the other hand, are made up of longer chains of sugar molecules and take more time to digest.
-“They result in a slower and more even rise in blood sugar levels.”
+Complex carbohydrates, on the other hand, consist of longer chains of sugar molecules and take more time to digest.
+"They lead to a slower and more even rise in blood sugar levels."

-The category of complex carbohydrates includes whole foods such as whole grains, legumes, vegetables, and starchy foods like potatoes.
-“These foods provide energy as well as nutrients, vital substances, and dietary fiber, which ensure healthy digestion and long-lasting satiety.”
+Complex carbohydrates include whole foods like whole grains, legumes, vegetables, and starchy foods like potatoes.
+"These foods provide energy and nutrients, vital substances, and fiber that ensure healthy digestion and long-lasting satiety."

-Healthy carbohydrates are found in whole grains such as oats, quinoa, whole grain bread, millet, buckwheat, fruits like apples or berries, in vegetables, especially in leafy greens, as well as in legumes like lentils.
-“These foods are particularly valuable for health because they provide dietary fiber, among other things, which promotes digestion and ensures long-lasting satiety.”
+Healthy carbohydrates are found in whole grains like oatmeal, quinoa, whole grain bread, millet, buckwheat, fruits like apples or berries, vegetables, especially leafy greens, and legumes like lentils.
+"These foods are particularly valuable for health as they provide fiber, which promotes digestion and ensures long-lasting satiety."

 Additionally, they are packed with vitamins and minerals , which are essential for various bodily functions.
-And last but not least: 'They release energy more slowly, leading to a stable blood sugar level and minimizing energy fluctuations.'
+And last but not least: “They release energy more slowly, leading to stable blood sugar levels and minimizing energy fluctuations.”

+© Polina Tankilevitch